 Happy New Year from all of us at West Coast LEAF.
 We look forward to another year of working with our community.

-Sharnelle Jenkins-Thompson is a proud mixed woman raised by a Welsh-immigrant Mum and Metis-Cree father.
-She is the Manager of Community Outreach at West Coast LEAF.
+Sharnelle Jenkins-Thompson is the Manager of Community Outreach at West Coast LEAF.

 Questions?
 Feedback?
 Email us at firstname.lastname@example.org